 Reach out to university students: Start talking to less experienced people to help them explore what a career in sales looks like.
 If you start to identify candidates earlier on, that may change what some of the diversity within sales teams looks like today.

-2. What is your "Triple Threat Prospecting" methodology?
+What Is the "Triple Threat Prospecting" Method?

 When you're going to reach out to someone to prospect them, use these sales prospecting techniques: